The Antisemitism in Comparative Perspective Seminar Series

 Anti-Judaism, or the controversial term coined in the 1870s by Wilhelm Marr, Antisemitism, is one of the most complex and, at times, perplexing forms of hatred.
 It spans history, infecting different societies, religious and philosophical movements, and even civilizations.
 In the aftermath of the Holocaust, some contend that Antisemitism illustrates the limitations of the Enlightenment and modernity itself.
 Manifestations of Antisemitism emerge in numerous ideological based narratives and the constructed identities of belonging and otherness such as race and ethnicity, nationalisms, and anti-nationalisms.

-This seminar series, co-sponsored with the Institute for the Study of Global Antisemitism and Policy, aims to explore this subject matter in a comprehensive, interdisciplinary framework from an array of approaches and perspectives as well as regional contexts.
+The ISGAP seminar series aims to explore this subject matter in a comprehensive, interdisciplinary framework from an array of approaches and perspectives as well as regional contexts.
 Eminent scholars and researchers are invited to present seminar papers in an informal setting.
-To enhance the level of discussion, papers will be made available online one week prior to the seminar.

 Wednesdays – 7:30 PM Reception, 8:00 PM Seminar

 Sue and Leonard Miller Center for Judaic Studies

 Dr. Haim Shaked, Founding Director of the Sue and Leonard Miller Center for Judaic Studies, University of Miami

 “Financing the Flames: How Tax Exempt and Public Money Fuel a Culture of Confrontation and Terrorism in Israel”

 Professor of Human Rights, McGill University; Former Minister of Justice and Attorney General, Canada

 “The Iranian Regime: Some Inconvenient Truths about Antisemitism and Human Rights”

 Professor of Middle East History, Ben Gurion University